We collect your personal data in a number of ways including:

 Other administrative purposes, including:

-- promoting our services (for example, providing information about summer schools, student exchanges, or other events happening on and off campus);
+- promoting our services (for example, providing information about teaching and learning, research projects, summer schools, student exchanges, careers and employability programmes or other University activity both on and off campus)

 - dealing with complaints and enquiries (for example, queries sent via email or live chat helpdesks).